robertdebock/ansible-role-revealmd/README.md

 Requirements
 ------------

-Access to a repository containing packages, likely on the internet.
+- Access to a repository containing packages, likely on the internet.
+- Have NPM installed.

 Role Variables
 --------------